BikLab/MARS8180-EnvDataSci/Week2a-R-crash-course.md

 - **Body**: This is the code within the brackets `{}`

-- **Environment**: The data structure that finds the values assocaited each variable or names.
+- **Environment**: The data structure that finds the values associated with each variable or names.
 Unless you specify a different environment, this will be the R Global Enviornment which is a list of objects created when we start an R Session.

 Then you can run your function like this: